Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-The machinery we develop may be used to study the twisting problem for critically fixed Thurston maps.

-Let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map and $\varphi\in \Homeo^+(\Sp, \Crit(f))$.
-The \emph{twisting problem} asks to determine the combinatorial equivalence class of the twisted map $g := \varphi \circ f$.
+The tools we develop may be used to study the Twisting Problem for critically fixed Thurston maps.
+Let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map and let $\varphi\in \Homeo^+(\Sp, \Crit(f))$ be a homeomorphism.
+The Twisting Problem asks to determine the combinatorial equivalence class of the twisted map $g := \varphi \circ f$.
 In our case, the map $g$ is again a critically fixed Thurston map with $\Crit(g) = \Crit(f)$.
-Thus, we may use Algorithm \ref{alg: Lifting algorithm} for solving the twisting problem; see Example \ref{ex: Twisting by lifting}.
-At the same time, in some special cases, we may solve the twisting problem explicitly using a simple combinatorial operation applied to the charge graph of the original map $f$.
+Thus, we may use Algorithm~\ref{alg: Lifting algorithm} for solving the Twisting Problem; see Example \ref{ex: Twisting by lifting}.
+At the same time, in some special cases, we may solve the Twisting Problem explicitly using a simple combinatorial operation applied to the charge graph of the original map $f$.

-To be exact, we consider critically fixed Thurston maps $f$ obtained by blowing up the pair $(G, \id_{\Sp})$, where $G$ is a planar embedded graph in $\Sp$.
-Note that this family includes all critically fixed rational maps (i.e., maps for which the graph $G$ is connected).
-Further, let $\gamma$ be an essential Jordan curve in $\Sp \setminus \Crit(f)$ such that $i_f(G,\gamma)=|G\cap \gamma|$ and $|\gamma \cap e| \leq 1$ for each edge $e\in E(G)$.
-Here, $i_f(\cdot, \cdot)$ denotes the (unsigned) \emph{intersection number} rel.\ $\Crit(f)$; see Section \ref{subsec: Isotopies and intersection numbers} for the precise definition.
+To be exact, we consider critically fixed Thurston maps $f\colon \Sp \to \Sp$ obtained by blowing up admissible pairs $(G, \id_{\Sp})$.
+Note that up to isotopy this family includes all critically fixed rational maps (i.e., maps for which the graph $G$ is connected).
+Further, let $\gamma$ be an essential Jordan curve in $\Sp \setminus \Crit(f)$ such that $i_{C(f)}(G,\gamma)=|G\cap \gamma|$ and $|\gamma \cap e| \leq 1$ for each edge $e\in E(G)$.
+Here, $i_{C(f)}(\cdot, \cdot)$ denotes the (unsigned) \emph{intersection number} rel.\ $\Crit(f)$; see Section~\ref{subsec: Isotopies and intersection numbers} for the precise definition.
 Finally, we consider the twisted maps of the form $T_\gamma^n \circ f$, where $n\in\mathbb{Z}$, $f$ and $\gamma$ are as described above, and $T_\gamma$ is the \emph{Dehn twist} about the curve $\gamma$.
-We prove that the combinatorial equivalence class of such maps can be determined by applying a combinatorial operation, which we call the \emph{$n$-rotation about the curve $\gamma$}, to the original graph $G=\Charge(f)$.
-Roughly speaking, this operation acts like a ``fractional Dehn twist'' on $G$; see the precise definition in Section~\ref{subsec: Combinatorial operation}.
+We prove that the combinatorial equivalence class of such a map can be determined by applying a combinatorial operation, which we call the \emph{$(-n)$-rotation about the curve $\gamma$}, to the original graph $G=\Charge(f)$.
+Roughly speaking, this operation acts as a ``fractional Dehn twist about the curve $\gamma$'' on $G$; see the precise definition in Section~\ref{subsec: Combinatorial operation}.